brittonashford/Master/README.md

 This README file will provide you with instructions to access my Movie Trailer Website project which was completed as part of the Full Stack Nano Degree.

-## Accessing Code
+## Instructions

-To access the code needed to demonstrate the project's functionality, please clone or download the following files from [my GitHub repository](https://github.com/brittonashford/Master):
+1. clone or download the following files from [my GitHub repository](https://github.com/brittonashford/Master):
     - media.py
     - entertainment_center.py
     - fresh_tomatoes.py

-## Viewing Website

-To view my website, open and run entertainment_center.py on your computer.
+2. Right-click on entertainment_center.py and select "Edit with IDLE".
+3. Press F5 to run the program.
+4. The website should open up in your browser.

 ## Website Content